 - 1. Other than in offices and mess rooms, all site operatives will wear BS safety helmets and British Standard signs to that effect will be displayed. - 2.
 Wherever vehicles are being loaded or unloaded operatives will wear BS safety helmets. - 3.
 Where there is a risk of materials falling in stores, workshops or yards, BS safety helmets will be worn. - 4.
 Where members of public can be injured by falling materials, suitable and sufficient protection will be provided, i.e. netting fans, brick guards etc.

+Opera tion and Hazards

 Working Near Holes And Edges

-- 1. Falls from height - 2.
-Materials falling from height
+1. 2.
+Falls from height Materials falling from height